Quantum-Variant/WiDS-NLP-Chatbot/Week 1/README.md

 ### Resources

-Start off with [Edureka’s 10 hour data science course on YouTube](https://www.youtube.com/watch?v=-ETQ97mXXF0):(till 3:31:04).
-If you have done a course on probability or have the necessary background (check chapters on the video) then you can start from 2:00:34.
+Start off with [Edureka’s 10 hour data science course on YouTube](https://www.youtube.com/watch?v=-ETQ97mXXF0) (till [3:31:04]).
+If you have done a course on probability or have the necessary background (check chapters on the video) then you can start from [2:00:34].